Verifying identities helps protect us all from fraud

 All banks, building societies and financial institutions are required by law to verify the identity of any individual or organisation that opens an account with them.
 This is necessary to protect the organisation, its members and the public from fraud and also to help combat money laundering.

 You should note that there may be occasions when documentation over and above that stated here will need to be produced and you will be told if this applies to you.

 What we need to verify an individual's identity

 Existing member - quote your account number on your application:

 If you already have an account with us and quote your account number on your application, we may not need any further evidence of your identity and address.

-New to Ecology – we'll verify your identity with electronic searches and your first cheque:
+New to Ecology – we'll verify your identity with electronic searches, plus your bank account details or your first cheque:

-We will make an electronic search for the purpose of verifying your identity and will also ask you to open your account either with your own personal cheque drawn on your current account or with a cheque from another building society or bank where you hold an account.
-Please note that in the latter case, we will also need to be provided with a recent account statement from the relevant building society or bank.
+We will make an electronic search for the purpose of verifying your identity and will also ask you to open your account by bank transfer from a current account in your name, with your own personal cheque drawn on your current account, or with a cheque from another building society or bank where you hold an account.
+In the latter case, we will also need to be provided with a recent account statement from the relevant building society or bank.
 If this is necessary, it will also count as the Table A item.